ircam-ismm/sync/README.md

 ### Client side

 - **`getLocalTime(serverTime:Number) : Number`**
-  Returns the time in the client clock when the server clock reaches `serverTime`.
-If no argument is provided, returns the current time in the client clock (`audioContext.currentTime`).
+  The `getLocalTime` method returns the time in the client clock when the server clock reaches `serverTime`.
+If no arguments are provided, the method returns the time is is when the method is called, in the client clock (*i.e.* `audioContext.currentTime`).
+The returned time is a `Number`, in seconds.

 - **`getServerTime(clientTime:Number = audioContext.currentTime) : Number`**
-  Returns the time in the server clock when the client clock reaches `clientTime`.
-If no argument is provided, returns the current time in the server clock.
+  The `getServerTime` method returns the time in the server clock when the client clock reaches `clientTime`.
+If no arguments are provided, the method returns the time is is when the method is called, in the server clock.
+The returned time is a `Number`, in seconds.

 ### Server side

 - **`getLocalTime() : Number`**
-  Returns the current time in the server clock.
+  Returns the current time in the server clock (*i.e.* a conversion of `process.()` in seconds).
+The returned time is a `Number`, in seconds.